corda/corda-docs-portal/content/en/platform/corda/4.5/open-source/contributing.md

 [our Jira work tracking system is public](https://r3-cev.atlassian.net/projects/CORDA/summary).
 If in doubt, reach out to one of the
 [Community Maintainers](contributing-philosophy.html#community-maintainers).

-In addition, there are a number of additional requirements that apply to ["large" contributions](contributing.html#large-contributions).
+In addition, there are a number of additional requirements that apply to [large contributions](contributing.html#large-contributions).

 ## Making changes to Corda